emf-creaf/medfate/articles/parametrization/Metamodelling.md

 We used forest plot data from the third edition of the Spanish National Forest Inventory (IFN3).
-Forest plots were located in Catalonia and with a minimum basal area of 5 $m^{2} \cdot ha^{- 1}$.
+Forest plots were located in Catalonia and with a minimum basal area of 5 $`m^2·ha^{-1}`$.
 For each target species we randomly selected up to 50 forest plots where the species was dominant (\> 50% in basal area).
 Plant records corresponding to species different than the target species were excluded.

 Like in other simulation exercises with IFN data, soil data was obtained from SoilGrids from plot coordinates, with rock fragment contents